 Want to be a chef?
 I’ll practice that recipe tomorrow.

 Want to be a CEO?
 I have plenty of time to get the expertise needed.

 It doesn’t work that way.
 It is never too early to begin practicing something.
 Because if you don’t do it, someone else will.
 Those opportunities you could have had?
 Someone else has them.
 They put in the time and effort, therefore they are reaping the rewards.
 That famous author about to launch their new series to millions of fans could have been you.
 But that author didn’t go to a particular event and instead sat down and worked while you partied the night away.

 I’m not saying give up your social life, it’s a matter of balance.
-Somehow you have to put in time for friends, family, gym, volunteering, work, etc. You have to have a round about approach to life.
+Somehow you have to put in the time for friends, family, gym, volunteering, work, etc. You have to have a roundabout approach to life.
 Don’t focus on one area too much because the others will suffer.
 Put in equal time and work for everything.

 To sum it up:

 You must live a balanced life because if the scales are tipped in either direction, you might just fall right off.